 The Consultations & Orders team (also known as the "assessors") receives details of proposed changes and orders from highway authorities.
 The proposals are evaluated in consultation with the inspector and area officer, and a carefully considered response is sent back to the highway authority.

-The membership team deals with all aspects of membership: new membership applications, renewals, subscriptions, enquiries, etc. Information is held on a computer database, which is also used for distribution of newsletters, invitations to meetings, etc.
+Mel deals with all aspects of membership: new membership applications, renewals, subscriptions, enquiries, etc. Information is held on a computer database, which is also used for distribution of magazines, annual reports, invitations to meetings, etc.

 Members of the Courts & Inquiries team are responsible for progressing major faults such as serious obstructions, and represent the society at public inquiries and magistrates' courts.

-The finance team members are responsible for all financial matters including all payments and expenses.
-They also draw up our monthly management accounts and work closely with our financial examiner to produce our annual statements in accordance with Charity Commission guidelines.
+Paul is responsible for all financial matters including all payments and expenses.
+He also draws up our monthly management accounts and works closely with our financial examiner to produce our annual statements in accordance with Charity Commission guidelines.

 If you'd like a reply, please include your contact details.